Life As a Conveyor Operator or Tender

 - Contact workers in work stations or other departments to request movement of materials, products, or machinery, or to notify them of incoming shipments and their estimated delivery times.

-Conveyor Operators and Tenders state the following job skills are important in their day-to-day work.
+When polled, Conveyor Operators and Tenders say the following skills are most frequently used in their jobs:

 Operation and Control: Controlling operations of equipment or systems.